Non Sawang, Mueang Bueng Kan

-Non Sawang (โนนสว่ง) is a subdistrict (tambon) in Mueang Bueng Kan district, in Bueng Kan province, Isan (northeastern Thailand).
+Non Sawang (โนนสว่าง) is a subdistrict (tambon) in Mueang Bueng Kan district, in Bueng Kan province, Isan (northeastern Thailand).
 As of 2022, it had a population of 6,896 people and has jurisdiction over eleven villages.

 History

 The subdistrict formerly known as Nong Keng subdistrict, changed its name into Non Sawang subdistrict in 2011.

 Geography

 In general, the upland is interspersed with plains, which are characterized by hilly ridges.

 Administration

 Central government

 The administration of Non Sawang subdistrict (tambon) is responsible for an area that covers 41,750 rai ~ 66.8 sqkm and consists of eleven administrative villages (muban).

 As of 2022: 6,896 people.